 - Garlic Powder – you can also use fresh minced garlic to taste intense.

 - Seasonings – paprika, red pepper flakes, salt, and pepper.
+Use your favourite herbs, lemon juice, or garlic butter to add more flavor.

 How To Make Parmesan Crusted Cod